-Food Sanitation is an everyday job to avoid food contamination.
-No one and nothing should be left behind and all functions and operations must be involved in food sanitation.
+Cleaning and Sanitation is an everyday job in a food facility to avoid food contamination.
+No one and nothing should be left behind and all functions and operations must be involved in sanitation of a food facility.
 This commitment is vital to prevent food-borne illnesses, control pathogens, explain eminent food safety specialists Anurag Mishra and Nuno F Soares.

 Food Sanitation is an everyday job to avoid food contamination.
 No one and nothing should be left behind and all functions and operations must be involved in sanitation.
 This commitment is vital to prevent food-borne illnesses, control pathogens (e.g. Listeria), control normal spoilage bacteria, meet customer expectations and comply with regulatory requirements.